 My goal is to make a decision by spring.
-March 20, 2018.
-If I hit that goal, we should be ready to jump into the 2017 April PAD Challenge with some excitement.
-That said, the previous challenge results weren't announced until October--so please be patient with me if I find myself overwhelmed with unexpected projects between now and then.
+March 20, 2019.
+If I hit that goal, we should be ready to jump into the 2019 April PAD Challenge with some excitement.
+That said, I'm often juggling way too many things at once (some expected, some not so)–so please be patient with me if I find myself overwhelmed with unexpected projects between now and then.

 Robert Lee Brewer is Senior Content Editor of the Writer’s Digest Writing Community and author of the poetry collection, Solving the World’s Problems (Press 53).
 He edits Poet’s Market and Writer’s Market, in addition to writing a free weekly WritersMarket.com newsletter and a poetry column for Writer’s Digest magazine.

-He can't wait to read this year's chapbook submissions.
+He really can’t wait to read this year’s chapbook submissions.

 Follow him on Twitter @robertleebrewer.